 Start a conversation about screen time and make a plan as a family.

 Tell your kids what you learned about your own dependence on technology, and then use some of these questions to start a conversation.
-My kids had some surprising and insightful answers to these!
+My kids had some surprising and insightful answers.

 - How have computers, tablets, phones and gaming systems made our lives better or easier?